MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-aws-to-microsoft-cloud-app-security.md

 - **Security auditing**: This connection gives you visibility into and control over AWS app use.
 - **Security configuration**: This connection gives you fundamental security recommendations based on the Center for Internet Security (CIS) benchmark for AWS.

-Since you can connect either or both of the connections, the steps in this article always
+Since you can add either or both of the connections, the steps in this article are written as independent instructions.
+If you have already added one of the connections, where relevant edit existing configurations.

 ## How to connect AWS Security auditing to Cloud App Security